-Effect-Apache County's public roads and its citizens who use them received no benefit from forest reserve monies the County received.
+Effect-Apache County's public roads and its citizens who use them received no benefit from the forest reserve monies the County received.

-Cause-Apache County's board of supervisors decided that there was a greater need for the public schools over public roads and decided to distribute the full amount to public schools.
+Cause-Apache County's board of supervisors chose to not follow the federal and State laws because the board members determined there was a greater need for the public schools over public roads and decided to distribute the full amount to public schools.